HakamAtassi/FractalGen/README.md

 cd fractalGen/src
 make run
 ```
-and open bitmap.bmp to view the generated fractal.
+and open Fractal.bmp in /src to view the generated fractal.

 <br></br>